Schola Cantorum

 Director

-In 2025 Schola is again privileged to have Dr. Kristina Boerger direct the singers workshop.
-A highly accomplished and vastly experienced singer, conductor and teacher of early music, Dr. Boerger is John N. Schwartz Professor of Choral Leadership and Conducting at Augsburg University in Minneapolis.
-She received her formative musical training from pianist Annie Sherter, and the doctorate in Choral Conducting and Literature from the University of Illinois.
-She has directed the choral programs at Carroll University, the University of Illinois School of Music, and the DePauw School of Music.
-She has toured Europe with the Rose Ensemble and is a long-time singer with Pomerium.
+In 2026, Schola is once again privileged to have Dr. Kristina Boerger direct the singers workshop.
+A highly accomplished and vastly experienced singer, conductor, and teacher of early music, Dr. Boerger received her formative musical training from pianist Annie Sherter and holds a doctorate in Choral Conducting and Literature from the University of Illinois.
+She has directed the choral programs at Carroll University, the University of Illinois School of Music, the DePauw School of Music, Augsburg University, and the University of St. Thomas.
+She has toured with the Rose Ensemble, Western Wind, and Pomerium, and was the founding director of AMASONG, about which a documentary was aired on PBS.
 Her extensive musical activities and credits, particularly in the area of early music, are detailed here.

 Coordinator

-Michael Daly, this year's Workshop Coordinator, is the addressee for registrations.
-He welcomes any questions you may have:
+Eileen Allen, this year's Workshop Coordinator, is the addressee for registrations.
+She welcomes any questions you may have:

 eejallen@gmail.com